 What are the symptoms of COVID-19?

 People with COVID-19 have had a wide range of symptoms, ranging from mild symptoms to severe illness.
-Older adults and people who have underlying medical conditions like heart or lung disease or diabetes are at higher risk for developing more serious complications.
+Older adults and people who have underlying medical conditions like heart or lung disease or diabetes may develop more serious complications.

 If you have a fever with cough or shortness of breath, you are presumed to have COVID-19.
 Let your doctor know and get a test for COVID-19.
 To protect others, stay home, wear a facemask when you seek medical care, and follow the Home Isolation Instructions.